pacificclimate/pcic-react-components/README.md

 1. Make sure you export any new or renamed components in `src/lib/index.js`.

-1. When all modifications have been completed, commit the code.
+1. When all modifications have been completed, merge the branch or PR.

 1. On the command line, `npm run build`.